sezdevx/learn/emacs/readme.md

 Ctrl-x Ctrl-w: save to a specific file
 ```

-* To go to the next buffer
+* To go to the next or previous buffer
 ```
 Ctrl-x left: to go to the previous buffer
 Ctrl-x right: to go to the next buffer